 - Factored Cognition (May 2018)

-A presentation we gave at CHAI and at a Deepmind/FHI seminar, motivating the project from an AI alignment angle and reporting on the state of work in May 2018.
+A presentation that motivates the factored cognition project from an AI alignment angle and reports on the state of work in May 2018.

 A prototype for a web app that supports recursive decomposition of questions with pointers.